friedkeenan/nxpy/cpython/Doc/reference/datamodel.rst

    object is accessed through the built-in name ``NotImplemented``.
 Numeric methods and rich comparison methods should return this value if they do not implement the operation for the operands provided.
 (The interpreter will then try the reflected operation, or some other fallback, depending on the operator.)
-It should not be evaluated in a boolean context.
+Its truth value is true.

    See
    :ref:`implementing-the-arithmetic-operations`
    for more details.

-   .. versionchanged:: 3.9
-      Evaluating ``NotImplemented`` in a boolean context is deprecated.
-While it currently evaluates as true, it will emit a :exc:`DeprecationWarning`.
-      It will raise a :exc:`TypeError` in a future version of Python.

 Ellipsis